trevorcampbell/shortex/README.md

 on whether/where you want equation numbers, display or in-text math, etc. This leads to verbose, inconsistent code.

-The `tchdr` package provides two major improvements.
+The `shortex` package provides two major improvements.
 First, we replace the `align` environment with a much less verbose `\[ ... \]` syntax,
 ```latex
 \[